GSA/digitalgov.gov/content/posts/2018/03/2018-03-13-data-briefing-value-federal-government-data.md

 ---
 slug: data-briefing-value-federal-government-data
 date: 2018-03-14 03:00:00 -0500
-title: 'The Data Briefing&#58; The Value of Federal Government Data'
+title: 'The Value of Federal Government Data'
 summary: 'Dr. Bill Brantley covers the application of infonomics as a way to help agencies to measure and use data for organizational innovation and digital transformation.'
 authors:
   - bill-brantley